Data synthesis and adversarial networks: A review and meta-analysis in cancer imaging: Cancer Imaging Challenges Addressed by Data Synthesis and Adversarial Networks

-GANs may inadvertently introduce such types of dataset shifts (i.e. due to mode collapse~\cite{goodfellow2014generative}), but it has been shown that this shift can be studied, measured and avoided~\cite{santurkar2018classification, arora2018gans}.
-GANs can be a sophisticated tool for data augmentation or curation~\cite{diaz2021data} and by calibrating the type of shift introduced, they have the potential to turn it into an advantage, generating diverse training data that can help models generalise better to unseen target domains.
-The research line studying this problem is called \textit{domain generalisation}, and it has presented promising results for harnessing adversarial models towards learning of domain-invariant features~\cite{zhou2021domain}.
-GANs have been used in various ways in this context, using multi-source data to generalise to unseen targets~\cite{rahman2019multi, li2018domain} or in an unsupervised manner using adaptive data augmentation to append adversarial examples iteratively~\cite{volpi2018generalizing}.
-As indicated in Figure \ref{fig:overview}(a), the domain generalisation research line has recently been further extended to cancer imaging~\cite{lafarge2019learning, chen2021generative}.
+GANs may inadvertently introduce such types of dataset shifts (e.g., due to mode collapse~\citep{goodfellow2014generative}), but it has been shown that this shift can be studied, measured and avoided~\citep{santurkar2018classification, arora2018gans}.
+GANs can be a sophisticated tool for data augmentation or curation~\citep{diaz2021data} and by calibrating the type of shift introduced, they have the potential to turn it into an advantage, generating diverse training data that can help models generalise better to unseen target domains.
+The research line studying this problem is called \textit{domain generalisation}, and it has presented promising results for harnessing adversarial models towards learning of domain-invariant features~\citep{zhou2021domain}.
+GANs and adversarial training have been used in various ways in this context, using multi-source data to generalise to unseen targets~\citep{rahman2019multi, li2018domain} or in unsupervised domain generalisation using adaptive data augmentation to append adversarial examples iteratively~\citep{volpi2018generalizing}.
+As indicated in Figure \ref{fig:overview}(a), the domain generalisation research line has recently been further extended to cancer imaging~\citep{lafarge2019learning, chen2021generative}.

 In the following, further cancer imaging challenges in the realm of data scarcity and usability are described and related GAN solutions are referenced.
 Given these challenges and solutions, we derive a workflow for clinical adoption of (synthetic) cancer imaging data, which is illustrated in Figure \ref{fig:data-scarcity-workflow}.